Survey-Buddy/Part-A-Application-Research-Planning-Analysis/README.md

 ### Functionality / Features

-A Mind Map was used to document potential functionality and features.
+A Mind Map was created to document potential functionality and features.

 ![Mind Map](./images/MindMap.jpg)